Defunct Memories: Xcitement Wrestling Federation

 The second taping session took place the next day.

-The only television deal XWF managed to secure was in Puerto Rico, where they even ran a failed invasion angle of the World Wrestling Council promotion.
+The only television deal the XWF managed to secure was in Puerto Rico, where they even ran a failed invasion angle of the World Wrestling Council promotion.
 Another invasion angle was run with Memphis Wrestling but gained no momentum.

 Jimmy Hart purchased the rights to the footage in 2004.